-The entire system of the Compliance Department is presented in chapter 5.3.3.2.
+The entire system of the Compliance Department is presented in chapter 5.3.3.2 of the 2023 Universal Registration Document.

 Security & Cybersecurity

 The Security Department is in charge of the Group's permanent control in terms of the security of information systems, data, including personal data, the protection of people and property and business continuity.
 It should be noted that, taking into account the threat, a more specific plan related to the Cyber threat is in place within Amundi.